Thursday, November 14, 2024

 I also encourage you to like and visit the group You Know You're From Greenwich Ct If, where links to the show are posted weekly, too.

 Mark your calendars.
-The next show is scheduled for Tuesday, the 1st of October 2024.
+The next show is scheduled for Wednesday, the 13th of November 2024.

 CLICK HERE

-Welcome to the 17th of September 2024 show.
+Welcome to the 29th of October 2024 show.

 This podcast is made possible by Alexander Affiliates, Eastern Neurologic Services, Kevin M. J. O'Connor of Jeffrey Matthews Wealth Management, and listeners like you everywhere!